Fire departments reunite 1,000 pets with families through new registry

 Editors will correct the record if verified local sources report new facts.

 American Red Cross said it would link to any official updates from United States as they are confirmed.
+Alongside a microchip, many owners now add a pet GPS tracker* to a collar for real-time location during an evacuation, rather than relying on a shelter scan after the fact.

 Primary source: American Red Cross